kik369/docker-web-interface/README.md

 -   The application is currently being monitored using `docker compose up --watch`
 -   Do not restart services manually as it will interfere with the monitoring process
 -   All configuration changes should be made through environment variables
--   Regular backups of Prometheus and Grafana data are recommended
--   Check Grafana dashboards for custom configurations
+-   Check application logs for monitoring and debugging

 ---